thomas-darling/translation-loader/readme.md

     // The path to the export file to which content should be exported.
     exportFilePath: "./translation/export/translate.json",

-    // The path to the import file from which content should be imported.
+    // The path to the import file from which content should be imported,
-    // This will be set depending on the locale being imported.
+    // where '{locale}' should be replaced with the locale code.
-    importFilePath: undefined,
+    importFilePath: "./translation/import/{locale}.json",

     // Options for 'translation-loader' and the export script.